 Dating relationships between other employees are discouraged but permitted, however both employees have a responsibility to notify their Department Head who will in turn notify the City Manager when dating begins to document that the dating relationship is consensual and welcome.
+If the employees both work in the same Department, the City Manager may consider a lateral transfer of one employee to another Department.
 Employees will be instructed to inform the Department Head when/if the relationship ends.